 Ask a demand generation specialist about marketing tactics that will grow sales pipeline and these days they’ll likely say “events.”
 While events have always been an integral tool in a demand generation arsenal, they're increasing in importance.
 Of course, events are swiftly becoming the go-to-tactic for digital marketers in every industry, but demand generation professionals now indisputably rank them as the most effective tactic.

-Author: Lynn LangmadeLynn Langmade is currently the Director of Marketing Communications and Content Marketing at Certain where she develops content strategy and manages the corporate brand, company editorial calendar, as well as PR and analyst relations.
-Lynn is also the creative director of the corporate blog and Certain’s six social media channels.
-As an early adopter of social media, Lynn has almost 30k followers on Social Media and has been featured on Tumblr’s exclusive “Radar.”
+Author: Lynn LangmadeLynn Langmade, formerly the Director of Marketing Communications and Content Marketing at Certain, is a content and digital marketing influencer at www.lynnlangmade.com with almost 43K followers on social media.
 In 2014, Lynn was the recipient of the Marketo “Revvie” Award in the Socializer category.
-She has a PhD in English and over 12 years B2B high-tech marketing experience.
+She has a PhD in English and over 15 years B2B high-tech marketing experience.
 Lynn would love to chat with you on social media.
 You can follow her on Twitter: @llangmade

 Posts by Lynn Langmade